3mcd/javelin/docs-src/content/ecs/systems.md

 ## Querying and Iteration

 Systems query collections of entities and operate on their data to yield the next game state.
-These iterable collections are created using **queries** that specify a set of component types to query.
+These iterable collections are called **queries**.

 Depending on its archetype, an entity may be eligible for iteration by a system one tick, and ineligible the next.
 This is the cornerstone of ECS: modifying component makeup also modifies game behavior.
 In addition, the isolation of game logic into systems makes your game world easier to debug and provides a clear target for performance and unit tests.

-Queries are created with the `createQuery` function, which takes a **selector** of component types.
+Queries are created with the `createQuery` function, which accepts a **selector** of component types.

 ```ts
 import { createQuery } from "@javelin/ecs"